Idris (prophet): Muslim literature

 Early accounts of Idris' life attributed "thirty portions of revealed scripture" to him.
 Therefore, Idris was understood by many early commentators to be both a prophet as well as a messenger.
 Several modern commentators have linked this sentiment with Biblical apocrypha such as the Book of Enoch and the Second Book of Enoch.

 Identification

 Enoch

 Idris is generally accepted to be the same as Enoch, the patriarch who lived in the Generations of Adam.
 Many Qur'anic commentators, such as al-Tabari and Qadi Baydawi, identified Idris with Enoch.
 Baizawi said, "Idris was of the posterity of Seth and a forefather of Noah, and his name was Enoch (Ar.
-Akhnukh)" Bursalı İsmail Hakkı's commentary on Fuṣūṣ al-Ḥikam by ibn ʿArabi.
+Akhnukh)".
+Bursalı İsmail Hakkı's commentary on Fuṣūṣ al-Ḥikam by Ibn Arabi.

 Modern scholars, however, do not concur with this identification because they argue that it lacks definitive proof.
-As translator Abdullah Yusuf Ali says in note 2508 of his translation of the Quran:
+As translator Abdullah Yusuf Ali says in note 2508 of his translation of the Qur'an:

 With this identification, Idris's father becomes Yarid (يريد), his mother Barkanah, and his wife Aadanah.
 Idris's son Methuselah would eventually be the grandfather of Nuh (Noah).
 Hence Idris is identified as the great-grandfather of Noah.